MarcoPolo483/PubSec-Info-Assistant-by-Copilot/docs/runbooks/DISASTER-RECOVERY.md

 ## Executive Summary

-This Disaster Recovery (DR) plan defines procedures for recovering the PubSec Info Assistant system in the event of catastrophic failure, data loss, or regional outage.
+This Disaster Recovery (DR) plan defines procedures for recovering the EVA Domain Assistant 2.0 system in the event of catastrophic failure, data loss, or regional outage.

 ### Recovery Objectives